2.3 Spinal Conditions

 Laminectomy / Discectomy

-Most surgeons impose BLT precautions — no Bending past 90 degrees at the hip, no Lifting more than 5-10 pounds, and no Twisting of the trunk — for 4-6 weeks.
-Log-roll transfers, hip-hinge body mechanics, walking 5-6 short bouts daily, and progressive abdominal/glute activation are the PTA's early focus.
+Most surgeons impose BLT precautions — no Bending past 90 degrees at the hip, no Lifting more than 5-10 pounds, no Twisting of the trunk — for about 4-6 weeks.
+Early PTA focus is log-roll transfers, hip-hinge body mechanics, walking in 5-6 short bouts daily, and progressive abdominal and gluteal activation.

 Lumbar Fusion

-BLT precautions extend longer — typically 6-12 weeks — and bony fusion may take 6-12 months.
-The PTA avoids spinal flexion past neutral early, defers any prone press-up or end-range extension until cleared, and progresses walking, core endurance, and posture per the PT's phase plan.
+BLT precautions extend longer, typically 6-12 weeks, and bony fusion can take 6-12 months.
+The PTA avoids spinal flexion past neutral early, defers prone press-ups and end-range extension until cleared, and progresses walking, core endurance, and posture per the PT's phase plan.

 Red Flags Requiring Immediate Escalation